CzakoZoltan08/dash-clean-architecture-template/README.md

 # dash-clean-architecture-template
-Template for enterprise application using Dash frontend with Flask backend
+Template for enterprise application using Dash frontend